Friday, December 16, 2022

 Monday, December 12, 2022

-Deconstructing Houdini '53: Blow up
+Deconstructing Houdini '53: Explosion

 Continuing my scene by scene dissection of Paramount's classic 1953 biopic Houdini.
 Last time Harry and Bess decided to cash in their Magic Ticket and live a domestic life.
 Today that plan goes up in smoke.

-Chapter 10: Blow up
+Chapter 10: Explosion

 The next three scenes are closely linked narratively, so I'm going to examine them as a single sequence.
 We start with Harry back on the assembly line at the lock factory.
 I've already discussed how the lock factory can be seen as analogous to the real Houdini's tie-factory job.
 In that earlier scene we saw Harry denied a change to attempt an escape from the factory's big safe.
 Now we see him putting a secret plan into action.